Lexawise's Official Icon

 What is nonhomogeneity in real estate - houses in a neighborhood

-• Physical characteristics include size, shape, design, and topography that all create uniqueness.
+• Physical characteristics: size, shape, design, and topography all create uniqueness.

-• Enhancements – Upgrades, renovations, and landscaping create differences among properties.
+• Improvements: upgrades, renovations, and landscaping create differences among properties.

 The term nonhomogeneity in real estate